 These tasty Skittles sugar cookies are colorful and tasty and give a burst of flavor in each bite of the light sugar cookie base.
-They are a great choice to include on any party dessert table.
+They are a great choice to include on any holiday party dessert table.

 Ever since I can remember, my daughter Jess has loved Skittles candy.
 It has always been a present from Santa, right to this day!